 Nose

-Notes of cherries, plums, and berries mingled with notes of peony, embers, and sweet spices.
+Notes of cherries, plums, and berries blended with notes of peony, embers, and sweet spices

-Ample and fleshy, a harmonious and succulent ensemble, with mellow tannins, lively acidity, and a long, precise finish.
+Full-bodied and rich, with a harmonious and succulent profile, featuring velvety tannins, lively acidity, and a long, precise finish

 Serve